Many sleep disorders manifest with insomnia and usually excessive daytime sleepiness (EDS).

 Optimal treatment combines

-Although cognitive-behavioral strategies are more difficult to implement and take longer, effects are longer lasting, up to 2 years after treatment is ended.
+Although cognitive-behavioral strategies are more difficult to implement and take longer, effects last a long time after treatment is ended.

 These strategies include

-Hypnotics are suitable for patients who need rapid relief and whose insomnia has had daytime effects, such as EDS and fatigue.
+Hypnotics Hypnotics Almost half of all people in the US report sleep-related problems.
+Disordered sleep can cause emotional disturbance, memory difficulty, poor motor skills, decreased work efficiency, and increased... read more are suitable for patients who need rapid relief and whose insomnia has had daytime effects, such as EDS and fatigue.
 These drugs must not be used indefinitely in most cases.

 Treatment is directed at the underlying disorder and symptom relief (eg, with bedtime analgesics).

 Most major mental disorders can cause insomnia and EDS.
-About 80% of patients with major depression report these symptoms.
+About 80% of patients with major depression Major depressive disorder (unipolar depressive disorder) Depressive disorders are characterized by sadness severe enough or persistent enough to interfere with function and often by decreased interest or pleasure in activities.
+Exact cause is unknown... read more report these symptoms.
 Conversely, 40% of chronic insomniacs have a major mental disorder, most commonly a mood disorder.

 Patients with depression may have initial sleeplessness or sleep maintenance insomnia.
 Sometimes in the depressed phase of bipolar disorder and in seasonal affective disorder, sleep is uninterrupted, but patients complain of unrelenting daytime fatigue.